List of immigration raids and arrests in the second Trump presidency: May

+Also on May 29, HSI Tallahassee and ICE along with members of the FBI office out of Jacksonville, DEA Miami Division, ATF office out of Tampa, U.S. Marshals Service, criminal investigations division of the IRS, FDHSMV, and FDLE, at a construction site along West Gaines Street, in Tallahassee, Florida.
+Performed a "targeted enforcement operation" arresting, at their workplace "more than 100 illegal aliens".
+Some construction workers were let go after questioning, of the "more than 100" arrested, some were handcuffed, most were zip-tied, two people to a single tie.
+Arrested individuals were then led onto white school buses with no air conditioning.
+"There was water, but no cups" said Juan Carlos Hernandez, 43 year old detainee, through a school bus window covered by a metal grate.
+Leon County officials said only 4 arrests were processed locally, while the rest may have been sent and processed in Walton or Baker County detention facilities.
+This raid came very shortly after another construction site blocks away had been raided less than an hour previously, yielding a small number of arrests.
+The true number of people arrested by Law Enforcement in this raid unknown, and all those abducted have not been fully accounted for.
+At the time, this operation was called the "largest ICE raid in Florida".
+Calls to the U.S. attorney and U.S. district court did not produce evidence of a signed warrant for the raid.

 On May 30, ICE agents arrested 36 Chinese and Taiwanese citizens at an underground nightclub in Los Angeles.
 That afternoon, an ICE raid occurred at the Buono Forchetta Italian restaurant in South Park, San Diego.
 A Department of Homeland Security (DHS) spokesman said they were "executing a criminal search warrant."
 About 30 ICE Agents, joined by the San Diego Police Department (SDPD), handcuffed every employee, according to witnesses.
 Three were taken away in handcuffs.
-The agents had been acting on a five-year-old tip made in 2020, were met with resistance from community members and used flash bangs and smoke grenades to disperse the crowd.
+The agents had been acting on a five-year-old tip made in 2020, were met with resistance from community members, and used flash bangs and smoke grenades to disperse the crowd.

 On May 31 in Milford, Massachusetts, an 18-year-old high school student was detained by ICE while driving with his friends to volleyball practice.
 A passenger in the car said that the person detained had not violated traffic laws or done anything to warrant being pulled over.
 The raid was denounced by Milford Public Schools and the Milford Police Department said it had no foreknowledge that the raid would take place.
 A protest took place after the school's graduation.
+ICE Boston Field Office Director Patricia H. Hyde said that the student was not the target of the agents' presence in Milford, but defended his detention.